 In previous years, the Church Recorders from The Arts Society Royal Leamington Spa have recorded St Barbara, Earlsdon (1996-2000), St Mary the Virgin, Stoneleigh (2001-2004), St James the Great, Old Milverton (2004-2006), St Nicholas, Kenilworth (2006-2010), All Saints, Leek Wootton (2010-2012), St Mary Magdalene, Lillington (2013-2015), St Leonard, Charlecote (2015-2017) and St Francis of Assisi, Baddesley Clinton (2016-2019).

-The bound copy of the Church Record for St Francis of Assisi was presented to Father John Sharp recently.
+The bound copy of the Church Record for St Francis of Assisi was presented to Father John Sharp.
 Unusually this was not at a dedication service but at a lunch in the Presbytery.

-Father John kindly invited all the recorders as well as Shaun Pitt, The Arts Society, Royal Leamington Spa chairman and Ann Flower, the heritage volunteers organiser.
+Father John kindly invited all the recorders as well as Shaun Pitt, chairman of The Arts Society Royal Leamington Spa and Anne Flower, the heritage volunteers organiser.

 This was a joyful occasion with a delicious lunch cooked by parishioners.
 Father John said he was overwhelmed by the amount of detail in the Record and felt recorders could all gain PhDs on their subjects!

-The Group has started to record All Saints, Sherbourne.
+As noted above, recorders from The Arts Society Royal Leamington Spa will complete the record of All Saints, Sherbourne.
 This is a lovely George Gilbert Scott church with some wonderful stonework, metalwork, stained glass and memorials.
 It was built for Miss Louisa Ann Ryland of Barford Hill.
 According to Pevsner, “it is a generous and expensive estate church lavish in every detail.
 It cost £20,898 in 1862-64.”